 Modern compliance and ethics management facilitates integrity at all levels and in every area of the organization.

 The goals of compliance, a compliance program, sometimes called a corporate compliance program or regulatory compliance program, include:

-The role of compliance in GRC is more than just the "C" in the acronym.
+The role of compliance is more than just the "C" in GRC

 Similarly, compliance and ethics officers must communicate about requirements, how best to stay within the boundaries or affect where the boundaries fall, and how compliance requirements affect risk analyses.

 Communicating with human capital and operating executives to establish and teach ethical decision-making is also important.

 People in compliance and ethics often have titles such as: